rs267607794

 Variant summary

-The NM_000249.4(MLH1):c.791-2A>G variant causes a splice acceptor, intron change involving the alteration of a conserved nucleotide.
-The variant was absent in control chromosomes in GnomAD project.
+The NM_000249.4(MLH1):c.791-2A>C variant causes a splice acceptor, intron change involving the alteration of a conserved nucleotide.
+The variant allele was found at a frequency of 0.000000684 in 1,461,312 control chromosomes in the GnomAD database, with no homozygous occurrence.
 In-silico tool predicts a pathogenic outcome for this variant.
 2/3 splice prediction tools predicting alterations to normal splicing.
-Variant has been reported in ClinVar as Likely pathogenic (★★★).
+Variant has been reported in ClinVar as Pathogenic (★).

 Frequency